-- AMH 2010 American History I
+- AMH 2010 American History (taken in Fall 2024 or thereafter)

 - AMH 2020 American History II

 - POS 2041 American National Government

 Each of the courses must include the following competencies:

 - 1. Understanding of the basic principles and practices of American democracy and how they are applied in our republican form of government; - 2.
 An understanding of the United States Constitution and its application; - 3.
 Knowledge of the founding documents and how they have shaped the nature and functions of our institutions of self-government; and - 4.
 An understanding of landmark Supreme Court cases, landmark legislation and landmark executive actions and their impact on law and society.